 Blockage by crystal deposits

-Crystals is a sugar/sand like grains on the reflexes.
+Crystals is a sugar/sand-like grains on the reflexes.
 It indicates uric acid or calcium deposits in the respective part of the body.
-An experienced reflexologist can diagnose congestion in reflex areas; by the existence of crystal deposit in the nerve endings on the foot.
+An experienced reflexologist can diagnose congestion in reflex areas; by the existence of crystal deposit in the nerve endings on foot.
 Disperse these deposits by work over the crystals.
 If there is any pain/discomfort, lower the applied pressure.
 The presence of crystals, pain, or discomfort indicates an out of balance.
-It suggests the present problem or forthcoming problem.
+It suggests the present problem or future problem.

 By applying gentle pressure, crystals can break, dissolve, and expel from the body.
 If there are an excess of crystals, it takes longer to break.
 A sensitive reflex point indicates weakness or imbalance of an organ or gland.
 Reflexology can strengthen organs; thus, help to avoid forthcoming illness.